 We can get the answer once we know the purpose for which the religion of Islam came to establish.

 Islam came to establish justice on earth.

-It is the religion that all the prophets of God brought to all nations; the correct religion that most followers deviated from by sanctifying their prophets and the righteous among them, which led to the emergence of many religions.
+It is the religion that all the prophets of God brought to all nations; the correct faith that most followers deviated from by sanctifying their prophets and the righteous among them led to the emergence of many religions.